systemd/systemd/docs/USER_RECORD.md

 `pkcs11EncryptedKey` → An array of objects.
-Each element of the array should be an object consisting of three string fields: `uri` shall contain a PKCS#11 security token URI, `data` shall contain a Base64 encoded encrypted key and `hashedPassword` shall contain a UNIX password hash to test the key against.
+Each element of the array should be an object consisting of three string fields: `uri` shall contain a PKCS#11 security token URI, `data` shall contain a Base64-encoded encrypted key and `hashedPassword` shall contain a UNIX password hash to test the key against.
 Authenticating with a security token against this account shall work as follows: the encrypted secret key is converted from its Base64